hpc/charliecloud/doc-src/faq.rst

 How do I run X11 apps?
 ----------------------

-X11 applications should "just work".
+X11 applications should “just work”.
 For example, try this Dockerfile:

 .. code-block:: docker